apache/trafficserver/doc/developer-guide/api/functions/TSRecords.en.rst

 :func:`TSMgmtStringCreate` registers :arg:`name` as a configuration name and sets its various properties.
 If :arg:`check_type` is :member:`TS_RECORDCHECK_STR` then :arg:`check_reg` must be point to a valid regular expression to use to check the string value.

-If a plugin uses a value from :file:`records.config` that is not built in to |TS| it must use this function or the value will be inaccessible and a warning for that name will be generated.
+If a plugin uses a value from :file:`records.yaml` that is not built in to |TS| it must use this function or the value will be inaccessible and a warning for that name will be generated.

 Return Values
 =============